File Powder for Gumbo: What It Is and Why It Matters

 The Flavor Profile of File Powder

-- Peppery: A mild heat similar to white pepper, without the punch of black pepper.
+- Peppery: Mild heat similar to white pepper, adding gentle warmth.

 How to Use File Powder in Gumbo Like a Pro